priyabratamondal789-sys/assignment1/README.md

-These files contain a problem based on input function in python programming language Here is the questions: q.1
+These files contain two problems based on input function in python programming language Here is the questions: q.1
 Write a Python program that does the following: